urbanengine/UrbanEngineApi/README.md

 * CommandResult: used to indicate result of a command such as an Insert, Update, Delete
 * QueryResult: used to indicate result of a query that was performed, returns data and paging information if applicable

+## CRUD Operations End to End for simple Entity

+If creating an entity and all that is needed are basic CRUD operations follow this checklist to add various interfaces and classes at the appropriate layers

+-

 ## Exception Handling for API Controllers

 To provide a common response when exceptions occur and to ensure exceptions are logged and sensitive error messages are not returned to the client